 Ancient Mystery

-Do you know any other explanation?
-Let me know in the comments below.
+Do you know another explanation for the maze’s origin?
+Share it in the comments below.

 Winchester College

-When you are back at the parking lot, turn left onto Garnier Road.
-This way, we are going back to Winchester town centre via Winchester College.
+When you return to the car park, turn left onto Garnier Road.
+This route leads you back toward Winchester town centre via Winchester College.

-As you are following the towpath by the River Itchen, you can see the red brick Science building of Winchester College on the opposite bank.
-Continue on the same path alongside the river where you can see swans swimming and sheep grazing in the meadow.
-When you reach College Walk, go around the Warden’s Garden and take left onto College Street.
+As you follow the towpath beside the River Itchen, you’ll spot the College’s red-brick Science building on the opposite bank.
+Continue along the river, where swans glide across the water and sheep graze in the meadows.
+When you reach College Walk, follow the path around the Warden’s Garden, then turn left onto College Street.

 Winchester Winter Market – What to Do and See?

-At the end of the street, you come face to face with an old building in grey bricks with arches.
-Adventure under the arches where the wooden beams are apparent.
-On the other side, you find a brick gate garnished with a coat of arms.
+At the end of the street, you’ll come face to face with an old grey-brick building supported by a series of arches.
+Walk underneath the arches, where the wooden beams are exposed overhead.
+On the other side, you’ll emerge in front of a brick gateway decorated with an ornate coat of arms.

-Follow the road going under the gate and through a patch of medieval timber-framed houses.
-The Winchester Winter Market is just at the end of this street.
+Follow the road as it passes beneath the gate and continues through a small cluster of medieval timber-framed houses.
+At the end of this street, you’ll arrive at the Winchester Winter Market.

 Bon appetit!

-Exit the Winter Market, walk around the Cathedral and start making your way back to the train station.
+When you’re ready to leave, exit the Winter Market and walk around the Cathedral, then begin making your way back toward the train station.

 Have a safe journey back to London!